How To Secure Google Drive

 - Tap on the Security tab.
 Under "Signing in to Google," tap on ‘2-step verification.
 Click or tap on the "Get Started" button.

-- You will be redirected to a sign-in page to verify whether you want to take this step.
+- You will be redirected to the sign-in page to verify if you want to take this step.
 Re-enter your password.

-- You may be lead to a page that reads, ‘Use your phone as your second sign-in step.’
+- You may be led to a page that reads, "Use your phone as your second sign-in step.’
 You will be sent a Google Prompt if you choose this as your second-factor security item.
 The other options are:

 - Using the security key

 - Using text message or voice call

 - If you choose Google Prompt, you will be asked to add your number as backup, let’s say if your selected device is not near you.

-- Once this is set up, your account is secure.
+- Once this is set up, your account will be secure.

-It is a secondary way of securing Google Drive.
+This is a secondary way of securing Google Drive.
 By adding security to the access of your Google Account, your Goole Drive will be nowhere close to accessible.
-Therefore, the files that are stored there will be free from being corrupted or deleted.
+Therefore, the files stored there will be free from being corrupted or deleted.

 Signing out from a shared computer

 A shared computer or a computer connected to a network may be a good opportunity for hackers to do their business.
 The best way for a Google user to avoid their account or Drive being accessed without authorization is by signing out.
 It is a simple process:

 - On Google Chrome or the Google app, tap on your profile picture.